 In 2006 I created the first NHSL website.
 It was pretty basic, but nonetheless it proved really popular.
 Now players could see fixtures, results and league tables all in real time.
 Finally the league had been dragged into the 21st century.

 Also in 2006, I started to play in Malcolm Thorne’s Sunday tournaments over at Potters in Coalville.
 Malcolm’s tournaments were legendary and quite a few Nottingham players were competing in them.
 Not just that, but some of our local players were doing quite well and I thought other players should know about it.

 Whilst the NHSL website was the perfect place for league news, I felt it wasn’t the ideal place to share non-league snooker news.
-Furthermore, Nottingham professional Michael Holt was doing really well – he was edging very close to a top 16 place – and I wanted to report his exploits to a growing community of Nottingham amateur snooker players.
+Furthermore, top Nottingham snooker player Michael Holt was doing really well – he was edging very close to a top 16 place on the professional tour – and I wanted to report his exploits to a growing community of Nottingham amateur snooker players.
 I thought that by sharing the achievements of Holt and the top local amateurs, this would inspire other local players to take up competitive snooker and increase participation in the NHSL.

 So in late 2006 I registered the nottinghamsnooker.co.uk domain (later changed to nottinghamsnooker.com in 2009) and went about creating this website.
 It immediately proved a success and it developed a real community feel in 2007 when I added the Nottingham Snooker Forum.
 At last Nottingham’s amateur snooker players had a forum to arrange matches, report results and keep up to date with local league and national tournament news.